 The Emergency Plan will be used to guide Emergency Operations in Ontario, Quebec and Alberta - the areas shown in Figure 1 and Figure 2.
-Municipalities the pipeline crosses have individual plans used to supplement this Emergency Response Plan and are contained in the relevant Regional Site Specific Plan.
-Facility Specific Plans are available for the Farran's Point Facility (Intelex Doc # 2388), Toronto Airport Terminal (Intelex Doc # 4394) and Calgary Airport Terminal.
-These are large TNPI operated sites along the pipeline which have their own specific plan.
-Appendix I in conjunction with the CD of control point maps (provided with all hardcopy manuals) covers the Region Specific Plans.
+Site Specific Plans are available for the Farran's Point Terminal (Intelex Doc # 2388), Toronto Airport Terminal (Intelex Doc # 4394) and Calgary Airport Terminal (Intelex Doc # 7318), TNPI/Toronto Transit Commission (Intelex # 5593) and Highway 401/427 Utility Tunnel (Intelex # 9667).
+These are TNPI operated sites along the pipeline which have their own supplemental specific plan.